Press enter to begin your search

 Blood stasis in the chest was observed by the ancient Chinese as progressively deteriorating a person’s mental and emotional clarity.
 It also has a constricting effect on a person’s emotional openness.
 Blood stasis also breaks down a person’s cognitive capacity in general.
 This is why blood stasis is considered one of the most important elements within the degenerative process of both the physical body and the mind – something that must be addressed if a person wishes to remain healthy.

 Our collective society seems to be suffering from a widespread collective blood stasis.
 There is a tremendous amount of fear, anxiety and anger.
 People are reacting very strongly to misinformation, unable to discern what is true and what is false.
 There is a widespread sense of betrayal, vulnerability and victimization.
 If I had to diagnose the greater society right now based on its behavior, I’d say we are caught in a later-stage, severe state of blood stasis.
 The problem has gone beyond the level of the Heart, Lungs and chest.
 When the effects of blood stasis progresses beyond the chest, it creates what the medical classics call “rigidity in thinking” and/or “apathy.”
 The person begins to see the world in a very fixated, rigid way, no longer open to discovering new ways of seeing things.
 This can progress into apathy – no longer caring about others.
 This is the development of selfishness and narrow thinking.
-This is when blood stasis begins to affect level of the “Triple Heater.”
+This is when blood stasis begins to affect level of the “Triple Heater” (San Jiao).

 After blood circulation of the Triple Heater has become stagnated, the problem will start to affect the abdomen and low back creating obsessive thinking, habituation, manic-depressiveness, paranoia and even self-destructive fetishes.